When I was first asked to participate in a Circle Journal, I was intrigued but I had no idea what this sort of journal was.

 - First, find a group of friends who would like to participate in a circle journal swap.
 Or find just one friend who wants to trade albums back and forth with you.
 I found my group in an online forum.

-- Once you have settled the question of themes, decide how large your albums will be.
-Remember that the albums will probably be mailed back and forth between group members, so choose a size that is easy to post and that will not grow to be too heavy as the albums are filled up.
+Once you have settled the question of themes, decide how large your albums will be.
+Remember that the albums will probably be mailed back and forth between group members and will get heavier each time more embellishments are added, so choose a size that is easy to post and that will not grow to be too heavy as the albums are filled up.
 In my swap, the albums were 6" X 8", but you could choose a larger or smaller size.
 You may also need to decide on embellishment types as some ornamental work can become quite heavy and therefore more costly to post

-- Agree on a starting date and check that everyone is ready.
+Agree on a starting date and check that everyone is ready.
 Decide on an order within the group so all of the journals pass through each person's hands.
 We just listed people in order of 'sign-up' and each person mailed their album to the person below them in the list.
-For example, I constantly received albums from Ali, and constantly sent my completed ones on to Shelly in my swap.
+For example, I constantly received albums from my friend Ali, and constantly sent my completed ones on to my friend Shelly in my swap.

 At the End of the Swap